Tankanow/cryogen/README.md

 ## Features

-* blog posts and pages with Markdown
+* blog posts and pages with Markdown or Asciidoc
 * tags
 * table of contents generation
 * Default Twitter Bootstrap theme